persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - change x2 value to 1.2 + press enter

 - check the doc link

+- Right click on 'pythonModel'

+  - Rename, Define (greyed out), Duplicate, Remove, Properties

+  - Click Properties

+  - Value should be corresponding to the value specified in Tools>Settings

+  - Change the value then press OK

+  - Save the study as a new study, close it and re-open it

+  - Open 'pythonModel' properties again.

+  - Its value is the one you just set, the default value in Tools>Settings is unchanged

 - click on 'Definition' child item of 'pythonModel' item